Anyone who has ever watched The Big Bang Theory assumes Sheldon Cooper, the main character on the show, has Asperger’s syndrome.

 Teens with the syndrome will want friends, but they might feel shy or intimidated when approaching their peers.

-For example, while most teens want to look cool, teens with Asperger’s symptoms may find it frustrating and emotionally draining to do it and try to fit in.
+For example, while most teens want to look cool, teens with symptoms of Asperger’s syndrome may find it frustrating and emotionally draining to do it and try to fit in.

 Therefore, most teens with Asperger’s become withdrawn, distant, and socially isolated.